-In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 120 acres of forest land to Auburn University’s College of Forestry, Wildlife and Environment.
-As Auburn and surrounding areas continued to grow, the Turners wanted to see the preserve intact and become an educational facility where “students” could study, learn, appreciate, and enjoy the natural world.
+In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 119 acres of forest land to Auburn University’s College of Forestry, Wildlife and Environment.
+As Auburn and surrounding areas continued to grow, the Turners wanted to see their land remain an intact nature preserve and become a source of environmental education where “students” could study, learn, appreciate, and enjoy the natural world.

 In 2015, a re-branding campaign was launched through which the Louise Kreher Forest Ecology Preserve became the Kreher Preserve and Nature Center (KPNC).
 The new shortened name was adopted to better illustrate the expanding scope of the preserve’s community and outreach resources.